Summary

 The human teacher is being compared to a robotic teacher.

-2. Why did Margie’s mother send for the County Inspector?
+2. Why did Margie’s mother send for the county inspector?

 Margie, our protagonist, lives in 2157 and is instructed by an automated big black box-like device, a robot.
 It kept giving her more and more advanced geography papers to solve.
-Suspecting that something was wrong with the device, her mother sent for the County Inspector to inspect the machine.
+Suspecting that something was wrong with the device, her mother sent for the county inspector to inspect the machine.

-The County Inspector gave Margie an apple and disassembled the robot to inspect malfunctions.
+The county inspector gave Margie an apple and disassembled the robot to inspect malfunctions.
 He assured Margie’s mother of her satisfactory progress in her studies and clarified that the geography sector of the device was geared a bit too advanced for an average 10-year-old.
-He slowed down the pace at which the Geography sector Operated, adjusting it to Margie’s learning ability.
+He slowed down the pace at which the geography sector operated, adjusting it to Margie’s learning ability.

 4. Why was Margie doing badly in geography?